oroinc/documentation/user/back-office/system/integrations/embedded-forms/index.rst

 3. In the **Get Code** section, copy the provided code and paste it to the required section of your website.

 .. image:: /user/img/system/integrations/emb_form/emb_form_code.png
+   :alt: A sample iframe code for the Thanks for question form

 .. stop